EXTREME SUMMER HEAT

 Zane Grey, describing Furnace Creek Wash on a March 1919 visit to Death Valley.

 Native to the Eastern Hemisphere, the tamarisk family of plants includes more than 50 species.
-They inhabit areas ranging from Spain, through northern Africa, to Asia.
+They inhabit areas ranging from Spain and northern Africa to Asia.
 Several species of tamarisk were brought to the United States beginning in the early 1800s for ornamental plantings, erosion control, shade, and windbreaks.
-By 1913 it had invaded the California desert.
+By 1913, it had invaded the California desert.
 In Death Valley, tamarisk was planted by pioneers, the CCC, and even by the National Park Service during its early tenure of this park.
 Today, tamarisk is one of the most abundant riparian plants throughout the arid southwest.

 Unfortunately, tamarisk’s curse was not recognized soon enough.
 In the west, wherever tamarisk gains a foothold, it crowds out native plant and animal communities.
 It consumes excessive amounts of water, the key to life in the desert, and salinizes soils where its salty leaves drop.